Rajeev Bindal

-Rajeev Bindal is the President of Himachal Pradesh BJP.
-He is five term member of the HP legislative assembly and has been the speaker of Himachal Pradesh Vidhan Sabha.
-He is member of the Bharatiya Janata Party.
-Bindal was a minister of health and family welfare in Government of Himachal Pradesh, India.
+Rajeev Bindal is the president of Himachal Pradesh BJP.
+He is a member of the Himachal Pradesh Legislative Assembly and has been the speaker of the Himachal Pradesh Vidhan Sabha from 2018 to 2020.
+He is a member of the Bharatiya Janata Party.
+Bindal was the Minister of Health and Family Welfare in Government of Himachal Pradesh, India.

-Bindal is the son of the late Vaid Balmukund Bindal; born in Solan.
-He has been a five term MLA, last two times from Nahan.
-He represented Solan constituency in Vidhan Sabha three times consecutively from 2000 - 2012.
-He was cabinet minister for health and family welfare in Himachal Pradesh Government from 2007 to 2012.
-He was unanimously elected as speaker of HP legislative assembly on January 10, 2018 at the inaugural session of 13th Vidhan Sabha in Dharamshala, Himachal Pradesh.
+Bindal is the son of Vaid Balmukund Bindal and was born in Solan.
+He has been a five term MLA, the last two times representing Nahan.
+He represented the Solan constituency in Vidhan Sabha three times consecutively from 2000 to 2012.
+He was Cabinet Minister for Health and Family Welfare in the Himachal Pradesh Government from 2007 to 2012.
+He was unanimously elected Speaker of Himachal Pradesh Legislative Assembly on January 10, 2018, at the inaugural session of 13th Vidhan Sabha in Dharamshala, Himachal Pradesh.

 He is a doctor by profession.
-Bindal started social service right from his college days.
+Bindal started social service during his college days.
 After graduation, he went to tribal areas of Bihar to serve as a doctor for three years.
 He established Himgiri Kalyan Ashram at Solan, a charitable institution where poor children are provided boarding and education free of cost.

-Bindal has held the office of Chairperson of Municipal Committee of Solan from 1995 to 2000.
-He was elected MLA in 2000 and became the Chairman of HP State Pollution Control Board.
+Bindal has held the office of Chairperson of the Municipal Committee of Solan from 1995 to 2000.
+He was elected MLA in 2000 and became Chairman of the HP State Pollution Control Board.
 He was re-elected as MLA in 2003 and 2007 from Solan.
-He joined the state cabinet as Minister for Health & Family Welfare from 2007 - 2012.
-After the Solan constituency got reserved, he contested elections from Nahan in Sirmaur district and got elected consecutively two times.
+He joined the state cabinet as Minister for Health & Family Welfare from 2007 to 2012.
+After the Solan constituency was reserved, he contested elections from Nahan in Sirmaur district and was elected twice consecutively.
 He became the Speaker of Himachal Pradesh legislative assembly, and occupied the constitutional post on January 10, 2018.
-He was the Health Minister in 2017 to 2019.
+He was also the Health Minister from 2017 to 2019.

-He spent two years as Speaker, and then moved to organisation by becoming the state president of BJP in January 2020.
+He spent two years as Speaker, and then moved to party organisation by becoming the state president of BJP in January 2020.

-He has been again appointed President of Himachal Pradesh BJP in April 2023.
+He was again appointed President of Himachal Pradesh BJP in April 2023.

-He is a great politician and has great problem solving ability..He has done various good works for the town of Nahan and its people.
-In the 2010s the people of Nahan were facing a water crisis.

-People have to spend money on water tankers to meet their water needs.
-But after Dr. Rajeev Bindal came into power he solved this problem by installing big water pipes that come all the way from the area of Jamta.

-Dr. Rajeev Bindal also repaired the roads of the township of Nahan and the small villages in the outskirts of Nahan.

-Rajeev Bindal has been appointed president of Himachal Pradesh Bharatiya Janata Party (BJP) on 23 April 2023.
+Rajeev Bindal was appointed president of Himachal Pradesh Bharatiya Janata Party (BJP) on 23 April 2023.